 Use Apps to Create and Edit

 You don’t need a fancy video camera to create and edit videos of your ancestors.
 All you need is a computer or mobile phone with an Internet connection.
-Use Adobe Spark to create a fun slide show with audio narration, music, and photos to tell a story.
+Use Adobe Express to create a fun slide show with audio narration, music, and photos to tell a story.
 They have templates you can use to make it easy.
 Feel like a video might be too much but you still want to share a great photo?
 You can also turn an old photo into a fun piece of art for social media and blog posts, even design a webpage.
 Once you have something you’re happy with, it’s easy to download and share with others online.

 Keep it Short and Sweet